Back to National Guide

 Melbourne-Specific Considerations

-Melbourne's renovation culture generates a high volume of plasterboard work.
+Melbourne generates some of the highest plasterboard volumes in Australia.
 Period homes across the inner suburbs are continuously being updated, and plasterboard is central to nearly every residential renovation.

-Townhouse developments across the middle suburbs (Richmond, Prahran, Brunswick, Coburg) require fire-rated party walls between attached dwellings.
+Townhouse developments across the middle suburbs in Richmond, Prahran, Brunswick, and Coburg require fire-rated party walls between attached dwellings.
 This is a NCC requirement, not optional.
 The builder or building surveyor specifies the required fire resistance level (typically FRL 60/60/60 for inter-tenancy walls), and the plasterer must install accordingly.
+A compliant system uses fire-rated board (pink-faced paper, denser core) in the correct layering with rated compounds.
 Using the wrong board or missing a layer is a compliance failure that can be picked up at inspection.

 Square-set finishes (no cornice, clean right angle at the wall-ceiling join) have become the default in many Melbourne renovation projects.
-This looks simple but requires a higher standard of finish at the join (Level 5 locally) and careful framing alignment.
-It is more labour-intensive than installing cove cornice, not less.
-If your plasterer quotes less for square-set than cornice, question whether they understand the finish standard involved.
+This looks simple but requires Level 5 finishing at the junction and careful framing alignment.
+It is more labour-intensive than installing standard cove cornice, not less.
+Square-set typically runs $15–$25 per lineal metre versus $8–$15/lm for cove cornice.
+A plasterer who quotes less for square-set than cornice may not understand the finish standard involved.

 Hiring a Licensed Plasterer in VIC

-• Ask for trade qualifications (Cert III in Wall and Ceiling Lining)
+• Hold trade qualifications (Cert III in Wall and Ceiling Lining, CPC31920)

 • Confirm experience with fire-rated and acoustic assemblies if your project requires them

-• Ask about dust management, particularly in occupied homes
+• Explain their dust management approach, particularly in occupied homes

-For fire-rated work, the plasterer should be able to show you the specific system they are installing (e.g., a CSR or Knauf fire-rated wall system) and confirm it meets the FRL specified by your building surveyor.
+• For fire-rated work, they can show you the specific system being installed (e.g., a CSR Fyrchek or Knauf Firestop wall system) and confirm it meets the FRL specified by your building surveyor

 How We Calculate